usnistgov/metaschema/website/content/use/_index.md

 ---
 title: "Using the Metaschema Framework"
+linkTitle: "Using Metaschema"
 menu:
   primary:
     name: Using
     weight: 10
 ---

+# Using the Metaschema Framework

 Currently, a Metaschema [module](/specification/glossary/#metaschema-module) is defined using an [XML-based format](https://github.com/usnistgov/metaschema/blob/develop/schema/xml/metaschema.xsd).
 Alternate formats (e.g., JSON, YAML) are currently being considered.